motte/foodTrucksProject/README.md

 # foodTrucksProject
-This is a Django project that has a location of food trucks.
+This is a Django project that has shows locations of food trucks.